-The determination of citizenship of a state is linked to citizenship in international sense (i.e. nationality) and to international law, both confirming that it is for each state to define who its citizens are.
+The determination of citizenship of a state is linked with citizenship in an international sense (i.e. nationality) and the international law, both confirming that it is for each state to define who its citizens are.
 This codification is one of the essential elements of sovereignty.
-Citizenship is a tool of exclusion and allows the definition of the composition of citizenry and consequently the 'body politic.'
+Citizenship is a tool of exclusion and allows the definition of the composition of citizenry and consequently the 'body politic'.
 Laws on citizenship - providing for who is and who is not a citizen - are quite different among states.
-Moreover, laws related to citizenship vary considerably.
-The result is that many people meet the criteria for citizenship in several countries and that there are a considerable number of people who are dual or multiple citizens.
+Moreover, also laws related to citizenship vary considerably.
+The result is that many people meet the criteria for citizenship in several countries and there are a considerable number of people who are dual or multiple citizens.

-State succession is particularly important for nationality/citizenship of natural persons because it has the potential to mean that some people - at least temporarily - become stateless, particularly when the predecessor State disappears and no successor State is ready to grant its nationality to former nationals of the State which has disappeared.
-The succession often means the creation of a new state and, if this is the case, all persons who are affected by that succession, should have the possibility to participate in the creation of a new state.
+State succession is particularly important for the nationality and citizenship of natural persons because it has a potential that some people - at least temporarily - may become stateless, particularly when the predecessor state disappears and no successor state is ready to grant its nationality to former nationals of the state which has disappeared.
+The succession often means a creation of a new state and if this is the case, all persons that succession concerns, should have the possibility of participation in the creation of a new state.